darvaza-proxy/resolver/README.md

 `client.SingleFlight` is a Client Middleware that implements a barrier to catch identical queries, with a small caching period.
 Only the `req.Id` is ignored when comparing requests, and it operates per-server.

+### client.WorkerPool

+`client.WorkerPool` is a Client Middleware that implements a barrier limiting the number of exchange calls that can happen in parallel.
+It's ideally use behind a _SingleFlight_ Client.

 ### reflect.Client

 `reflect.Client` implements logging middleware if front of a `client.Client`.